domyounglee/Transformer-Summarization/README.md

 This model is an Abstractive Summarization model based on [offical Tensorflow models](https://github.com/tensorflow/models).
 I changed the code to align the peformance with other Transformer based abstractive summarization models (https://github.com/tensorflow/tensor2tensor, https://github.com/nlpyang/PreSumm).
 You can check out what have changed on below.

+The inference time is 10times faster than the pytorch code.

 ## Requirements
 Python3.6